maxmx03/nvim/README.md

 ## How to config

-Example for frontend dev zA to open fold, zO to open all folds, zC to close all folds. to see more:
+Example for frontend dev, zA to open fold, zO to open all folds, zC to close all folds. to see more:

 ```lua